liyangww/CSEC-4910-Project/README.md

 ## Repository Structure

 - **thesis/**
     Compile `main.tex` in the folder to build the thesis PDF from source files.
+A copy of the compiled PDF is also included for convenience.

 - **notebooks/**
   Jupyter notebooks for each stage:
   - `01_data_exploration.ipynb`: Data loading and initial analysis.